 Cedar Decks are long-lasting, inexpensive, and easy to install.
 There is no match of the natural beauty of the real wood.
 Purchase darker-colored heartwood for this job as it has more heartwood than the typical “construction common” wood.
 Cedar Decks require refinishing every year and have a lifetime of around 15 to 20 years.
 The typical cost of cedar decking is $5.75 per sq. ft. (excluding labor).

 The first thing that comes to mind when we hear about decking is redwood.
 It is an expensive choice to opt (Costs around $9.75 per sq. ft. excluding labor’s expenses).
 Only high-grade decking lumber and a little cream-colored sapwood are selected for these decks.
 The dark-colored heartwood is rot-resistant so you can expect a lifetime of 15 to 20 years from redwood decks.

 Ipe is the most beautiful hardwood imported mainly from South America.
 It is naturally rot-resistant and durable (can last for 25 years or more).
-As it is extremely hard to install, its installation cost is higher than the others.
+It is extremely hard to install, therefore its installation cost is higher than the others.

 As it is imported, its prices can fluctuate but on average it costs up to $20 per sq.ft for material and its laboring cost is also high.